22 September 1957

 13 April 1958

 Bret and Bart ride into a small Arizona town and are mistaken for Wyatt Earp and Doc Holliday despite their protestations to the contrary.
 Things start to look bad for the Mavericks when an outlaw gang ride into town and the local sheriff convinces the crooks that the two gamblers are the famous lawmen.
-The gunsels aren't about to let two men to get in their way of their planned bank robbery no matter what their reputation.
+The gunsels aren't about to let two men get in the way of their planned bank robbery no matter what their reputation.

 21 September 1958